marionmari/pyGPs/doc/source/GPR.rst

 .. _Kernels & Means: Kernels.html

 You can add the traning data to the model explicitly by using *setData()*.
-So, you avoid passing them into *fit()* or *optimize()* each time used.
+So, you avoid passing them into *getPosterior()* or *optimize()* each time used.
 More importantly, the deafult mean will be adapted to the average value of the trainging labels :math:`y` (if you do not specify mean function by your own).

 Further, you can plot the data in the 1-d case: ::